Hudson Soft: Hudson Soft USA

-Hudson Soft's first North American publishing division, formed in 1988 and originally headquartered in South San Francisco.
-It had published video games for the Nintendo Entertainment System, Super NES and Game Boy.
+Hudson Soft's first North American publishing division, formed in 1988 and originally headquartered in South San Francisco, California.
+The first video games it planned to publish were Adventure Island, Milon's Secret Castle, Bomberman, and Starship Hector for the Nintendo Entertainment System.

 In late 1995, Hudson Soft USA sold off the rights for all of its yet-to-be-released games to Acclaim Entertainment and moved its headquarters to Seattle, Washington, before closing down by the end of the year.

+Hudson Soft Europe

+On July 25, 1991, Hudson Soft Europe GmbH was established in Hamburg, Germany.

 Hudson Entertainment, Inc.

-Hudson Soft's second North American publishing division, reestablished by John Brandstetter of Flying Tiger and formed in November 2003 as the successor to Hudson Soft USA and headquartered in Brea California at Flying Tiger's Headquarters.
+Hudson Soft's second North American publishing division, reestablished by John Brandstetter of Flying Tiger and formed in November 2003 as the successor to Hudson Soft USA and headquartered in Brea, California at Flying Tiger's Headquarters.
 Then it was moved to San Mateo, California.
-Starting out as a video game publisher for mobile content, it expanded into console video games in 2007.
+It had a division for mobile games and another for console video games.

 On July 23, 2003, Hudson Soft announced the start of its North American mobile phone Java game service, GameMaster, which was created by Flying Tiger for AT&T's mMode, and NTT DoCoMo effective on July 28, 2003.

 Hudson Entertainment ceased operations on March 31, 2011, after Konami's acquisition of the parent company.

 Hudson Music Entertainment

 Hudson Soft's music recording label unit.
-Absorbed on March 1, 2012 into KME Corporation, the music subsidiary of Konami Digital Entertainment.
+Absorbed on March 1, 2012, into KME Corporation, the music subsidiary of Konami Digital Entertainment.